What is ZapTap Auto Clicker?

 For a clean first setup, begin with one tap point and one start or stop control before building more complex sequences.

 Start with a moderate interval instead of the maximum possible speed.
-Many players begin somewhere around 50 to 200 ms, depending on the game loop.
+Choose the slowest setting that still completes the task reliably.

 These answers help when the tool feels unstable, the overlay is not responding, or you are unsure how to tune your intervals.